Top 5 Mistakes To Avoid In Mayonnaise Formulation

 FSSAI Mayonnaise Guidelines

-• Use only those thickeners and stabilizers that are approved by FSSAI and listed in Appendix A.
+• Use only those thickeners and stabilisers that are approved by FSSAI and listed in Appendix A.

 More Use Of Unstable Thickeners Or Fillers In Mayonnaise Formulation